sevdokimov/log-viewer/_docs/standalone.md

 Each `{ path: "..." }` section opens access to log files by a pattern.
 The pattern supports wildcards "*" matches a sequence of any characters except "/", "**" matches a sequence of any characters include "/".<br>
-${HOME} will be replaced with environment variable "HOME", this is a feature of [HOCON](https://github.com/lightbend/config#uses-of-substitutions) file.
+${HOME} will be replaced with the environment variable "HOME", it is a feature of [HOCON](https://github.com/lightbend/config#uses-of-substitutions).

 #### Log format

-You have to specify a format of the log file to enable all features of LogViewer.
-A format can be specified beside the log path configuration
+LogViewer detects the format of log files automatically.
+If the format cannot be detected automatically or if you want specify the format more detailed, you can add `format` section beside `path` definition.

+In the following example all files with ".log" extension in `${HOME}"/my-app/logs` directory will be parsed as Log4J generated logs with pattern `%date{yyyy-MM-dd_HH:mm:ss.SSS} [%thread] %-5level %logger{35} - %msg%n`
 ```hocon
 logs = [
   {